 Materials:

-Their vegan glove range incorporates mostly 100% recycled polyester Synchilla® or Better Sweater fleece, paired with 100% recycled nylon or synthetic suede palm reinforcements.
+Their vegan glove range incorporates mostly recycled gloves, like the recycled polyester Better Sweater fleece, paired with 100% recycled nylon or synthetic suede palm reinforcements.

 Their warm sustainable gloves utilize 100% recycled PrimaLoft® Gold Eco insulation made using emission-reducing P.U.R.E.™ technology.